-A distributed tracing feature is now available for some APM agents.
+Distributed tracing is now available.
 Distributed tracing improves on cross application tracing and is recommended for monitoring activity in large, distributed systems.

 New Relic APM's cross application traces link transactions between APM apps in your service-oriented architecture (SOA).
 This is useful, for example, to identify performance problems between your own application (the "calling" app) and any internal or external services (the "called" app), such as traffic to internal services.